Basement Waterproofing and Foundation Repair in Rockford, IL

 Because of the stack effect, 50% of the air in your home comes from your basement or crawl space.
 The mold spores in the foundation get brought up and the members of the household breathe it in.
 To protect yourself and your loved ones, waterproofing the foundation is crucial.
 Without keeping the humidity levels under control, mold could grow at any time and silently make its way into your respiratory system.
 The best tool for the job would be our Foundation Recovery Systems dehumidifier, which is capable of taking in 100 pints of water a day.

-The best way to spot early problem signs is to head down into your crawl space and look for visual cues.
-Take a look at the floor joist and see if you can spot any discoloration on the wood.
+The best way to spot early problem signs is to head down into your crawl space and look for visual cues, if you are comfortable.
+Take a look at the floor joist and see if you spot any discoloration on the wood.
 White, green, black, and gray stains are all common signs of fungal infection.
 Some forms of wood rot, like dry rot, will leave a layer of spores along the surface, so any red or green dust particles you see could just be spores.
 Other forms of wood rot don’t discolor the wood at all and instead create a pattern along the wood that resembles termite damage.

 Interior perimeter drainage is one of the most important parts of a waterproof foundation.
 Many homeowners focus on just getting rid of standing water in their basement, but a lot more than that is needed to keep a foundation healthy.
 An excess amount of groundwater surrounding your foundation can lead to hydrostatic pressure, foundation settling, and excess amounts of moisture in a basement.
 While a sump pump can drain the groundwater that surrounds a foundation, it can’t cover every single side.
 An interior drainage system that runs along the perimeter of the foundation needs to be placed in order to handle the groundwater the sump pump is not in position to deal with.